 The drive to award women-led TV envisioned by men has been gaining traction for years.
 For proof, turn to the success of awards show darlings The Handmaid’s Tale, created by Bruce Miller, and Big Little Lies, from David E. Kelley (whose Thanksgiving weekend chatter-generator The Undoing is nominated this year).
 When a woman attempted to do her job and lead Big Little Lies season 2, chaos ensued.

 For the average viewer — and voter — Bridgerton does not adhere to this proven sexist strategy for awards show dominance.
 The series was heavily promoted for its connection to hit-maker Shonda Rhimes, a Black woman.
 Headlines for the series read “Why Shonda Rhimes owns the bragging rights to Bridgerton” or “How Shonda Rhimes Found the Bridgerton Book Series Is So Funny.”
 Fan tweets were quick to laud Rhimes’ work, saying “Shonda was in heat when she made Bridgerton” and “I should have known that damn Shonda was behind Bridgerton, too.
 It was beautiful.”
-Brigderton appears to be a show about women made by a woman — and a Black woman no less (which, remember, the acting categories suggest may not be the HFPA’s preferred type of creative).
+Brigderton appears to be a show about women made by a woman — and a Black woman no less (which, remember, the acting categories suggest may not be the HFPA’s prefered type of creative).
 Bridgerton has no Golden Globe nominations.

-Fellow beloved 2020 series I May Destroy You and Insecure — which created as much conversation as, say, Emily In Paris, with exponentially more recognised quality — were similarly marketed on their connection to the individual powerful Black women behind them: Michaela Coel and Issa Rae.
+Fellow beloved 2020 series I May Destroy You and Insecure — which created as much conversation as, say, Emily In Paris, with exponentially more recognized quality — were similarly marketed on their connection to the individual powerful Black women behind them: Michaela Coel and Issa Rae.
 I May Destroy You and Insecure were also locked out of the Golden Globes.

 Bridgerton differs from Destroy You and Insecure in a big way: It wasn’t actually created by a woman.
 Its creator is technically Chris Van Dusen, a white man.
 Van Dusen is often referred to as “showrunner” in headlines, rather than his own name.
 When you Google “Chris Van Dusen Bridgerton,” 289,000 results are available; 1,850,000 results populate for “Shonda Rhimes Bridgerton.”
 Netflix banked on Rhimes’ megawatt name for Bridgerton viewers and sidelined its actual creator.
 It’s difficult not to believe that smart strategy for eyeballs hasn’t dinged the series in the racist awards show race.

 After all, Lovecraft Country essentially reversed the Bridgerton game plan and pulled out the sole 2020 Best Series nomination for a show with a Black-led cast.
 Lovecraft Country is created by Misha Green, a Black woman, yet promotion for the series was all about its relation to executive producer Jordan Peele, a man.
 J.J.
-Abrams’ involvement as a producer was also constantly publicised (See: “‘Lovecraft Country’ Trailer: Jordan Peele and J.J.
+Abrams’ involvement as a producer was also constantly publicized (See: “‘Lovecraft Country’ Trailer: Jordan Peele and J.J.
 Abrams Unleash HBO’s Big Summer Series”).
-The promotional poster — which is what bombards viewers and voters through billboards and digital ads — had Peele’s name front and centre, not Green’s as Lovecraft’s creator.
+The promotional poster — which is what bombards viewers and voters through billboards and digital ads — had Peele’s name front and center, not Green’s as Lovecraft’s creator.

 To be a woman creative is to often have a thankless career.
 To be a Black woman creative is to ask yourself: “Do I want to give up my flowers now, or then?”
 Because, if the Golden Globes have a say, you’re going to miss them eventually.